Settlements

 NOTE: Invoices can only be issued/added by users with the appropriate permissions, which are modified and set by the administrator.
 By default, only accounting can issue/add invoices.

-REMEMBER: If the first invoice issued for a given project has a specified billing method, subsequent invoices for that project must be settled in the same way.
+REMEMBER: If the first invoice issued for a given project has a specified invoicing method, subsequent invoices for that project must be billed in the same way.

-NOTE: Projects carried out on a “Time and Material” basis are always settled with partial and total invoices.
+NOTE: Projects carried out on a “Time and Material” basis are always billed with partial and total invoices.

 -